tylerharter/cs301-projects/fall19/lab-p5/README.md

 shows name, the date of formation, the date of dissipation, max wind speed (in MPH), damage (in dollars), and deaths.
-Note that the death stats are usually direct deaths, meaning they don't count deaths that occur after the storm due to, say, infrastructure damage.
+Note that the death stats are usually direct deaths, meaning they don't count deaths that occur after the storm due to, say, infrastructure damage to hospitals.

 Often, we'll often organize data by assigning numbers (called indexes) to different parts of the data (e.g., rows or columns in a table).
 In Computer Science, indexing typically starts with the number 0 (zero);
 i.e., when you have a sequence of things, you'll start counting them from 0 (zero) instead of 1 (one).
-Thus, you should **ignore the numbers show by GitHub to the left of the rows**.
+Thus, you should **ignore the numbers shown by GitHub to the left of the rows**.
 From the perspective of `project.py`, the indexes of Baker, Camille, and Eloise are 0, 1, and 2 respectively (and so on).